-That said, in the recent past, the State of Michigan has issued several executive orders prorating and reducing, midyear, the State's funding commitment to the School District.
-This possibility continues to exist.
-While legislators must work toward balancing a budget in times of limited financial resources, the School District recognizes it must do the same.
-The School District's recent budgetary history reflects how it has made every effort over the past decade to prepare for and excel programmatically, while meeting the challenges of the State's struggling funding mechanism.
-Program cost reduction, elimination, and avoidance in excess of \$20.0 million have been enacted over that time.
-The budgetary changes are the result of ongoing operational cost sharing, outsourcing, and restructuring of activities.
-As a result of our past decisions, the School District can continue to afford itself the opportunity to make measured, intentional, and systemic changes to its operations.
-We recognize and appreciate that, to remain fiscally responsible, we must continue to make operational changes to realign our expenditures with our new level of revenue.
-For 2019-2020, it is the intention of the School District to provide premium programing within a balanced operating budget.
+The School District's recent budgetary history reflects how it has made every effort over the past decade to prepare for and excel programmatically, while meeting the challenges of the State's funding mechanism.
+As a result of our past decisions, the School District can continue to afford itself the opportunity to make measured, intentional, and systemic changes to its operations and resulting budget.
+We recognize and appreciate that, to remain fiscally responsible, we must continue to make operational changes to realign our expenditures with our revenue.
+For 2021-2022, it is the intention of the School District to provide premium programing within a balanced operating budget.